 After, the group moves to one of the shooting ranges where a live fire active shooter drill is enacted, followed by a question and answer session designed to demonstrate the chaos that can exist in such situations.
 At the conclusion of our program, one of the soldiers even stayed a little bit later to show me a new knife disarm technique.

 The participants are then shown pictures of various possible enemy combatants and are asked to identity who is and who isn’t a terrorist.
 This is where it gets very interesting.
 Nearly everyone in my group, when shown a photo of an IDF soldier in full tactical gear, identified him as someone who is NOT a terrorist until I raised the issue that it’s entirely possible to purchase the uniform on eBay along with most of the other gear.
 The same goes for the Arab looking figure wielding an ax.
 While most in my group identified him as a terrorist, I brought up the point that he might have been preparing to chop wood and that we can’t tell the whole picture from what was presented.
 This presentation was very enlightening as it highlighted the complex decisions that security, military, and law enforcement personnel must make in a split second.
+For more insight into such complex situation, read our review of Rory Miller’s book Meditations On Violence.

 The final part of the program involved shooting a .22 caliber rifle.
 We were taught some basic drills and protocol for picking up the weapon and we were taken through a vaguely military feeling exercise involving running, pushups, and shooting.
 This part was lots of fun, though my biggest takeaway from the experience was the educational portion.